Idalen/Leitor/README.md

 ### Pattern Matching

 The project will use some kind of pattern recognition technique to identify the characters extracted in segmentation step.
-For this task, image correlation and feature extraction may be used.
+For this task, image correlation, feature extraction and machine learning algorithms may be used.

 ---